 The first step to saving is tracking your water use in Portfolio Manager.
 Once you have a handle on your water use, EPA’s WaterSense program helps you start saving.
 Check out the WaterSense website to find certified products and best management practices for many types of commercial buildings.

 - Repair leaking pipes, fixtures, and seals.
 Small leaks add up to many gallons of water and dollars wasted each month.

-- Use water-saving faucets, showerheads, and toilets and urinals to save water.
+- Use WaterSense labeled showerheads, toilets, and urinals to save water.

-- Install controls that turn off faucets automatically.
+- Install water-efficient faucets and controls that turn off the water flow automatically.

-- If buying a new water heater, always buy the most efficient model possible.
+- If buying a new water heater or boiler, always buy the most efficient model possible.
 In areas of infrequent use, consider "tankless" water heaters to reduce "standby" storage costs and waste.

-- Depending on the function of your facility, use horizontal axis washing machines.
+- Depending on the function of your facility, use ENERGY STAR certified horizontal axis washing machines.

-- When landscaping, practice xeriscaping by using plants native to your climate that require minimal watering and possess better pest resistance.
-If local code allows, consider diverting "gray water" for irrigation.
+- When landscaping, practice xeriscaping by using drought-tolerant plants and plants native to your climate that require minimal watering and possess better pest resistance.
+If local code allows, consider diverting gray water for irrigation.

 - Have an irrigation professional certified by a WaterSense labeled program install, maintain, or audit your irrigation system to ensure it is operating efficiently while using less water.
 Install a WaterSense labeled irrigation controller, which can adjust watering schedules to account for local weather and landscape conditions.

 - For additional tips on managing and reducing facility water use, review WaterSense at Work: Best Management Practices for Commercial and Institutional Facilities.